exsitu-projects/ilatex/TECHNICAL-GUIDE.md

 ### Code decorations

 The code displayed in the code editor can be _decorated_ using Visual Studio Code's Decoration API.
-In ilatex, this is the responsability of the decoration manager ([`DecorationManager`]).
+In ilatex, this is the responsibility of the decoration manager ([`DecorationManager`]).
 By default, it only decorates the code of transitionals when they cannot be reparsed; but it can also be used to display more information, e.g., for debugging the abstract syntax tree (check the code that was commented out if you would like to enable this kind of decorations).

 ### Logging

-ilatex has a logging mechanism which can be used to record a number of events to run statistics or do user studies.
+ilatex has a logging mechanism that can be used to record a number of events to run statistics or do user studies.
 Each logged event is called a _log entry_ ([`LogEntry`]).
 It is meant to be appended to a _log file_ ([`LogFile`]), which is managed by a dedicated manager ([`LogFileManager`]).